patternfly/patternfly-org/packages/v4/src/content/get-started/about.md

 Components, like buttons and alerts, can be assembled together to build applications.

 ### Layouts
-Layouts are generic tools that allow you to structure and organize the content on your pages.
+Layouts are containers that allow you position components on pages.

 ### Demos
 Demos use components and layouts in combination to show you how to build more complex structures and application views.